safe-graph/DGFraud-TF2/README.md

 ## How to Contribute
 You are welcomed to contribute to this open-source toolbox.
-The detailed instructions will be released soon.
-Currently, you can create issues or send email to [bdscsafegraph@gmail.com](mailto:bdscsafegraph@gmail.com) for inquiry.
+Currently, you can create PR or send email to [bdscsafegraph@gmail.com](mailto:bdscsafegraph@gmail.com) for inquiry.